 Tikal, the Petén and Maya Sites

 The Petén in the north is home to Tikal, one of the greatest Maya cities, where stone temples rise dramatically above the rainforest canopy, alongside other major sites such as Yaxhá and the remote El Mirador.
-These locations, set within protected national parks, are unmatched for archaeology, history and adventure programming and have drawn the world’s leading documentary and natural-history makers.
+These locations are unmatched for archaeology, history and adventure programming and have drawn the world’s leading documentary and natural-history makers.

 Lake Atitlán, Volcanoes and the Highlands